 - Pain or aching feeling in the eyes

-- Fluctuations between watery and super dry eyes
+- Fluctuations between watery eyes and dryness

 - Intolerance to contact lenses